Mal'ta–Buret' culture: Archaeogenetics

 MA-1 is the only known example of basal Y-DNA R* (R-M207*) – that is, the only member of haplogroup R* that did not belong to haplogroups R1, R2 or secondary subclades of these.
 The mitochondrial DNA of MA-1 belonged to an unresolved subclade of haplogroup U.

+The remains of the Mal'ta boy (MA-1) are currently in the Hermitage Museum (Saint-Petersburg).